caldas479/AWS-Examples/SAA-C03-notes.md

 ## S3

-Object Storage -> data storage architecture that manages data as objects, as opposed to other architectures.
+Object Storage is a data storage architecture that manages data as objects, as opposed to other architectures.

 - S3 provides *unlimited storage;
 - serverless service;